givemepower8/Phaser3Practices/docs/COC.md

 Wall level can go up to 9 (spike) and 10 (lava stripe on top).
 Wall rings are great to upgrade from spike to lava stripe on top as it has the max value.

-One more air seeking mine and air defence are unlocked to add difficulty for dragon strategy.
+With x-bows in air & ground mode, one more air seeking mine and air defence, it adds more difficulty for dragon strategy.

 Instead, new strategy lava loonion can be used to replace the dragon loon strategy.